How do I use the Inbox Team Report?

 To see the most realistic and accurate reporting on your team’s reply performance, set custom business hours.
 To do this:

 If you don't set custom business hours, calendar hours are used to calculate the First Reply Time for each agent.

-Note: Account Owners and those with the Manage profiles and permissions privilege can set custom business hours for LinkedIn, Twitter, Facebook and Instagram.
+Note: Account Owners and those with the Manage profiles and permissions company permission can set custom business hours for LinkedIn, Twitter, Facebook and Instagram.
 If you select multiple profiles within the custom business hours modal, the selected time zone and work hours apply to all selected profiles.
 Custom business hours can also be set by clicking at the top of the Inbox Team Report.

 Adjust your date range at the top.
-Use the right panel to filter by Team Members, Profiles and Message Types.
+Use the Filter Menu to filter by Team Members, Profiles and message types replied to.
 You can also view messages from all team members who have at least one reply for the selected reporting period.
 Click View to see replies by a specific team member.

 Understanding the Data